pulumi/terraform-provider-vsphere/website/docs/r/drs_vm_override.html.markdown

 The following arguments are supported:

-* `compute_cluster_id` - (Required) The [managed object reference
+* `compute_cluster_id` - (Required) The managed object reference
-  ID][docs-about-morefs] of the cluster to put the override in.
+  ID of the cluster to put the override in.
 Forces a new resource if changed.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 * `virtual_machine_id` - (Required) The UUID of the virtual machine to create the override for.
 Forces a new resource if changed.